 Touching your child in a loving way helps develop emotional togetherness.
 But it is also very good for the mind.
 Children who receive plenty of loving touch show enhanced neural development.
 Why?
-Touch promotes the growth of myelin – nerve insulation.
+Touch promotes the growth of myelin which insulates the nerves.
 The result is that nerve impulses can travel faster along the nerves.

-When you cradle your child and have close eye to eye contact, oxytocin, the “cuddle chemical” hormone is released which increases immunity, reduced pain, increases growth and emotional well-being.
+When you cradle your child and have close eye to eye contact, oxytocin, the “cuddle chemical” hormone is released which increases immunity, growth, pain reduction and emotional well-being.